 Shoppers search for many keywords within posters on this site.
-Complete text of each poster is not in product descriptions.
+Complete text of each poster is not within product descriptions.
 But the pages mention as many key phrases as possible.
 So someone searching for “heart attack poster,” can find the Heart Disease poster.

 In paragraph form or lists, you can say something like, “This poster for examination rooms explains such useful information as…” You want include dimensions and other important features for search engines.
 This text is secondary to the benefits customers need to see when landing on the product page.